Skip to content

 2) Treat the SAT/ACT as a core component… because it is.

-For Class of 2029 applicants, scores are required.
+For Class of 2029 and Class of 2030 applicants, scores are required — UT is not test-optional.
 Build a test plan that leaves time for a retake before deadlines, and send official scores (SAT 6882; ACT 4240).
 If you’re aiming for math-heavy majors, verify calculus readiness via scores or the UTMA and show rigorous math on your transcript.

 There’s no published minimum, but top programs often see middle 50% SAT scores around 1350–1530 and ACT scores from 30–35.